 Your lawn is a complex ecosystem of living organisms who all rely on each other to thrive.
-Your grass needs the perfect mixture of sunlight, water and nutrients from the soil.
-These nutrients are created through the variety of critters, insects and microbes that live and feed on your grass.
+Your grass needs the perfect mixture of sunlight, water, and nutrients from the soil.
+These nutrients are created through a variety of critters, insects, and microbes that live and feed on your grass.
 They all rely on each other to survive, and if one part of the ecosystem is unhealthy, it can affect the entire balance.

 Take Care of Bare Patches

 A common issue that people run into once the snow thaws, is bare patches in their lawn.
 If this happens to you, you have two options: plant fresh grass seed in the bare patches or re-seed your entire lawn.
 You’ll want to make sure you use the same type of grass seed that’s already growing.
 If you decide to wing it, the new patches of grass may not match your lawn’s color/texture, which will create a patchy appearance.
 If you don’t know what type of grass is growing in your lawn, you can do the research on your own or hire a professional to identify it for you and offer some advice.

 Now that you’ve identified your grass type and bought the proper seed, it’s time to get to work.
 As we had mentioned above, aeration is key, so make sure you aerate your lawn before planting new seed.
 Once your lawn is aerated, you’ll want to spread a layer of compost or fertilizer that’s at least 1 inch thick over the top of your soil.
 You can work it in with a rake then spread the seed evenly over the top.